Patagonia: PFC-free rainwear

 How can we do without PFCs?

 It is not easy to do without PFCs, whose waterproof and water-repellent characteristics are highly sought after in the world of outdoor sports.
 The objective is to find the best alternative to PFC without compromising the performance and durability of the products.
-At PatagoniaIn the case of garments labelled "PFC-free", this refers to all products that are manufactured without perfluorinated substances.
-This also includes PFA, PFO and PFOA, which are chemical substances with slightly different molecular structures and almost similar functions as PFCs.
-In 2019, the brand began offering its first "PFC-free" garments.
+At PatagoniaClothing marked "PFC-free" includes all products manufactured without perfluorinated substances.
+This therefore also includes PFA, PFO and PFOA, which are chemical substances with slightly different molecular structures and almost similar functions to PFCs.
+The brand began offering its first PFC-free garments in 2019.
 Long-term work was required to achieve this.
-"Making sure our waterproof and water-repellent products perform well is not just about safety," the California-based brand explains.
-"It's also about creating a product that is above all durable so that the gear gets used longer and doesn't end up in the landfill."
+"Making sure our waterproof and water-repellent products perform well isn't just about safety," explains the Californian brand.
+"It's also about creating a product that is above all durable, so that the equipment gets used for longer and doesn't end up in landfill."
 Patagonia has also unveiled a maintenance and repair guide of its products.
 Practical to make your technical clothing last as long as possible.

 Goal: PFC-free 100 % water-repellent primers in 2024